macadmins/installapplications/README.md

 ```

 #### Follow HTTP Redirects
-If you need to redirect InstallApplictions to fetch content from another URL, pass `--follow-redirects` in your LaunchDaemon.
-Useful for situations when content may be stored on a CDN and/or if your webserver returns pre-signed URLs for the object.
+If your webserver needs to redirect InstallApplictions to fetch content from another URL, pass `--follow-redirects` in your LaunchDaemon.
+Useful for situations where content may be stored on a CDN or object storage.

 ```xml
 <string>--follow-redirects</string>